Outstanding Resilience

 Utah Deaf Womxn Group

-Kim Lucas, president of the Utah Association of the Deaf, and Ashli-Maire Grant, vice president of the Utah Association of the Deaf, spearheaded the establishment of the Utah Deaf Womxn Group in 2019, collaborating with two advocates, Emisha Sill and myself, Jodi Becker Kinner.
+Kim Lucas, president of the Utah Association of the Deaf, and Ashli-Maire Grant, vice president of the Utah Association of the Deaf, spearheaded the establishment of the Utah Deaf Womxn Group in 2019, collaborating with two advocates, Emisha Sill and myself, Jodi Christel Becker.
 The group's goal is to promote the diverse lives of Deaf womxn, regardless of their gender, race, and sexual identities, by empowering and enriching them.
 The group aims to bring together Deaf womxn in a supportive environment where they can socialize and learn from each other.

 The Utah Deaf Womxn Group operates under the umbrella of the Utah Association of the Deaf.
 The Utah Association of the Deaf created this group to address the specific and significant challenges faced by Deaf women in Utah, such as educational, social, economic, professional, and political marginalization.
 Utah is one of the most challenging states in the nation for women, grappling with issues such as the gender pay gap, the low number of women completing their college education, and the challenges of advancing economically.
 Specifically, Deaf womxn experience double oppression because of language barriers.